-Placental abruption is a complication of pregnancy that happens when the placenta separates from your uterus before your baby is born.
-The placenta is a temporary organ that connects a growing baby to your uterus during pregnancy.
-It attaches to the wall of your uterus, usually on the top or side and acts as a lifeline that gives nutrients and oxygen to your baby through the umbilical cord.
-The placenta also removes waste from your baby’s blood.
+Placental abruption is a complication of pregnancy that happens when the placenta separates from your uterus before delivery.
+The placenta is a temporary organ that connects a growing fetus to your uterus during pregnancy.
+It attaches to the wall of your uterus, usually on the top or side and acts as a lifeline that gives nutrients and oxygen to the fetus through the umbilical cord.
+The placenta also removes waste from the fetus's blood.

 In placental abruption, the placenta may completely detach or partially detach.
-This can decrease the amount of oxygen and nutrients to your baby and cause heavy bleeding in the mother.
+This can decrease the amount of oxygen and nutrients to the fetus and cause heavy bleeding in the birthing parent.
 Placental abruption is a serious condition that requires medical treatment.